Learn Salem’s History

 Frederick Douglass Speaks at the Lyceum

-Frederick Douglass speaks at the Lyceum on the assassination of Abraham Lincoln.
+Frederick Douglass gave annual talks at the Salem Lyceum in the 1860s, including a reportedly compelling oration following the assassination of Abraham Lincoln.

 1866